JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   -o table
 ```

-The result showed the `Mad-Hat-Labs-App` service principal as an owner of the legacy application.
+The owners list returned the `Mad-Hat-Labs-App` service principal.

 > ![Rogue Service Principal Owns Legacy App](evidence/05a-rogue-owner-relationship.png)
 > *Evidence: The legacy application's Owners collection identified `Mad-Hat-Labs-App` as an owner, establishing a direct ownership relationship between the rogue and legacy applications.*

-This was the direct evidence connecting the attacker-created application to the legacy application.
-The relationship meant the attacker did not have to depend on one client secret indefinitely; control through application ownership provided a path to modify the legacy application and establish new credentials.

-### Supporting Permission Evidence

-I also inspected the legacy application's requested resource access to understand why control of the application mattered.
+Ownership matters in proportion to what the owned application can do, so I inspected the legacy application's requested resource access.

 ```powershell
 az ad app show `